pinggit/pinggit.github.com/_posts/2014-04-03-the-key-to-success--grit.markdown

 and of those, who will be the most effective at improving learning outcomes for their students?
 We partnered with private companies, asking, which of these salespeople is going to keep their jobs?
 And who's going to earn the most money?

+    *[kә'det]
+    n. 军官学校学生

 In all those very different contexts, one characteristic emerged as a significant predictor of success.
 And it wasn't social intelligence.
 It wasn't good looks, physical health, and it wasn't I.Q.
 It was grit.
 Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.